How To Access Tax Returns

 It's important to remember that the tool only presents the tax years that have an available date.

 Note: For example, if you opened a property for 2020, with no expenses or incomes relating to the year 2006, only the tax reports for 2020+ will be available, and not 2006.

 You will be presented with two available options (ie. cash / GAAP).

 Note: Depending on the information stored, the system will only work with the accounting basis most compatible with the recorded data.

 Understanding The Tax Report

-Note: In keeping with Section 24, a note will be presented stating in this year finance expenses, including interest, will only attract 20% tax relief, to potray how it is split and prepared for you to account for your tax returns
+Note: In keeping with Section 24, a note will be presented stating this year's finance expenses, including interest, will only attract 20% tax relief, to portray how it is split and prepared for you to account for your tax returns

 It's important to note that these tax return calculations are entirely dependant upon the data entered and it's accuracy.
 It's critical that you check the results yourself (use the per-item quick expansions to see the data behind each total).
 If at all unsure we always recommend that you seek professional advice.

-As you scroll to the bottom, an estimated tax table that shows the amount of tax that is payabale and your profit after tax that's been estimated under the different tax rate bands at section 24, potraying any changes that may occur over the transition as presented below.
+As you scroll to the bottom, an estimated tax table that shows the amount of tax that is payable and your profit after tax that's been estimated under the different tax rate bands at section 24, portraying any changes that may occur over the transition as presented below.